Page cover

 • Inventory: Opens the Manage Stock page, where you can view all stock levels and batch numbers for that product.

-• Toggle Full Screen: Toggles the overlay to show full screen, allowing for the full inventory feed table to show.
+Expands the overlay to full screen, allowing you to view the entire inventory feed table at once.

 Remove Batch